MichaelBell/tt07-rle-vga/docs/info.md

 A run must be at least 2 pixels, and any group of 3 consecutive runs within a row must be at least 24 pixels, otherwise the data buffer will empty.
 This could definitely be improved!

-Each frame is repeated once, so playback is 30Hz instead of 60Hz.
-I might make that configurable.
+If input 3 is high, each frame is repeated once, so playback is 30Hz instead of 60Hz.

 The data is read starting at address 0.
 The special word `0xFFC0` causes the player to stop and restart from address 0 at the beginning of the next frame, restarting the video.
 This could also be used to display a still image.